PFAS Annihilator™ Destruction Technology

 Our Annihilator technology has shown destruction to <5 ppt with minimal residence time and no harmful byproducts.
 Because it destroys the PFAS, there is minimal PFAS-contaminated media for disposal when compared with other technologies.
 Another benefit is that the Battelle technology is demonstrating destruction at the lowest levels of detection (low ppt), which mitigates concerns with meeting potential future regulatory limits that are currently unknown.

-The Annihilator technology is currently being scaled for field-testing in late summer/early fall 2020.
+The Annihilator technology is currently being scaled for field-testing in early 2021.